In an effort to promote diversity, PhD scholarships for minorities are becoming easier to find.

 Deadline: December 10th

-Within the National Oceanic and Atmospheric Administration (NOAA), the Dr. Nancy Foster Scholarship Program was established to provide four annual doctoral grants for minorities and women who may otherwise be unable to afford a PhD in oceanography, marine biology, maritime archaeology, ecology, or a related field.
-Eligible candidates must attend an accredited graduate school, have U.S. citizenship, achieve a cumulative GPA of 3.0 or higher, and show interest in studying fisheries and coastal ecosystems.
+The National Oceanic and Atmospheric Administration awards the Dr. Nancy Foster Scholarship Program.
+The program was established to provide four annual doctoral grants for minorities and women.
+The award goes to those who may otherwise be unable to afford a PhD.
+Candidates must be studying:

 Contact